Add your promotional text...

 Shaking: From Fear to Healing

-Society often mislabels spontaneous shaking as alarming, but Shaking Medicine, founded by Dr. Keith Motes, taps into therapeutic shaking to soothe the nervous system and release trauma.
-Our Roots of Shaking Medicine blog post highlights this instinctive neurogenic tremoring, seen in animals post-stress, as a human gift.
-This guide unpacks the difference between therapeutic and non-therapeutic shaking, with a focus on safely managing non-therapeutic tremors to empower healing for all.
+Society often mislabels uncontrollable shaking as alarming, but we are here to share with you that not all spontaneous shaking is bad.
+This modality Shaking Medicine, founded by Dr. Keith Motes, taps into neurogenic therapeutic shaking to soothe the nervous system into parasympathetic dominance and to release trauma.
+Instinctive therapeutic tremoring is a human gift to be celebrated and not feared.
+This post unpacks the difference between therapeutic and non-therapeutic shaking, with a focus on safety in approaching non-therapeutic tremoring conditions with Shaking Medicine.

 How Does Therapeutic Shaking Soothe?